-The Superior Court Drug Intervention Program, better known as Drug Court, is a collaboration among the DC Superior Court, United States Attorney's Office for the District of Columbia (USAO), Office of the Attorney General for the District of Columbia (OAG), Public Defender Service for the District of Columbia (PDS) and PSA.
-Through Drug Court, the judiciary, prosecutor, defense attorney and PSA work together to help defendants achieve sobriety and become law-abiding citizens.
+The Superior Court Drug Intervention Program, better known as Drug Court, is a collaboration amongst PSA, DC Superior Court, the United States Attorney's Office for the District of Columbia, the Office of the Attorney General for the District of Columbia and the DC Public Defender Service.

+Drug Court utilizes an approach that involves the judiciary, prosecutor, defense attorney and Pretrial working together to help defendants achieve sobriety and become law-abiding citizens.